algolia/algoliasearch-client-php/README.md

 Wait indexing
 -------------

 All write operations return a `taskID` when the job is securely stored on our infrastructure but not when the job is published in your index.
-You can easily wait indexing using the `waitTask` method on the `taskID` returned by a write operation.
+Even if it's extremely fast, you can easily ensure indexing is complete using the `waitTask` method on the `taskID` returned by a write operation.

-For example to wait for indexing of a new object:
+For example, to wait for indexing of a new object:
 ```php
 $res = $index->addObject(array("name" => "San Francisco",
                                "population" => 805235));
 $index->waitTask($res['taskID']);
 ```

+If you want to ensure multiple objects have been indexed, you can only check the biggest taskID.

 Batch writes
 -------------